 9. Tendril

-Tendril offers an elevated vegan dining experience with a focus on seasonal and locally-sourced ingredients, avoiding fake meat and highly processed food.
+Tendril offers an elevated vegan dining experience with a focus on seasonal and locally sourced ingredients, avoiding fake meat and highly processed food.
 Chef Rishim Sachdeva challenged himself during Veganuary, which led to the birth of Tendril.
 It started as a pop-up at first but eventually launched into a permanent restaurant, now located off Regent Street.
 The restaurant is chic, being a great place for vegan lunch or dinner with friends, family, or your date.
 The dishes are artistic that not only look stunning but also tantalize the taste buds.

 You can choose between a la carte or a set menu.